programming-club-knit/cp-handbook/12-Vectors.md

 vt[] = {1,2,3,4,5}
 int len = vt.size();
 ```
-len will contain size of vector = 5.
+len now contains the size of vector = 5.

 4. resize():    Changes the size of the vector.